 Best Time to Visit:

-Summer is the best time for hiking, though it’s also a popular spot for winter snowshoeing and skiing at Hurricane Ridge.
+Summer is the best time for hiking in Seattle, including Olympic Mountains.
+However, it’s also a popular spot for winter snowshoeing and skiing at Hurricane Ridge.

 4/ Mount St. Helens 8,363′